xrdocs/ncs5500/_tutorials/ncs5500-routing-resource-with-2020-internet.md

 The “Growth" is showing the difference between two sub-sequent years and the "Growth Increase" shows the difference between two sub-sequent growth rates.
 The second number should help identifying a linear or an algorithmic progression.

-IPv4/24 growth trend: I doesn’t seem we have a clear trend here, between the different year we see various numbers scattered from -6,845 to +9,938.
-We will consider it’s a linear growth and we will estimate the number of new IPv4/24 per year: +42,000 prefixes.
+IPv4/24 growth trend: it doesn’t seem we have a clear trend here, between the different years we see various numbers scattered from -6,845 to +9,938.
+Conclusion: we will consider it’s a linear growth and we will estimate the number of new IPv4/24 per year: +42,000 prefixes.

-non-IPv4 growth: except in 2017, it shows the growth is progressively slowing down.
-Here it will be a totally arbitrary decision to continue this trend with lower and lower numbers (starting from -2,000 in 2021 to -200 in 2029).
+Non-IPv4 growth: except in 2017, it shows the growth is progressively slowing down.
+Conclusion: here it will be a totally arbitrary decision to continue this trend with lower and lower numbers (starting from -2,000 in 2021 to -200 in 2029).

 The results of this projection are the following: